KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/book-outline-published.md

 * [Foreword](./foreword.md)
 A pause before the first step: invitation, remembrance, and gratitude as the ground note.
 Not a system, not a doctrine—an opening to what has always been here.
 The inexhaustible gift of life flowing from the one Source.

-Welcome to the official, published outline of this work.
-It guides you—reader, collaborator, seeker—through the energetically attuned, initiatic order of all chapters.

-This structure is more than a table of contents: it is a map for resonance, transformation, and remembrance.
-Each chapter carries a unique function in the whole and is consciously placed to support the inner journey.
+Welcome to the official outline of this work.
+More than a table of contents, it is an initiatic map for resonance, transformation, and remembrance.
+Each chapter is consciously placed to support your inner journey.

 ## An Initiatic Journey through Water, Remembrance, and Consciousness

-The order follows the temple path: from the threshold, through origin and foundation, to mastery and the highest teachings.
+Follow the temple path: from the threshold, through origin and foundation, to mastery and the highest teachings.
 Let yourself be guided—in your own tempo, in your own way.

 ### 0. Seal & Intention - The Threshold of the Temple
 * [Prayer of Gratitude](./acknowledgements_prayer_of_gratitude.md)